We are proud to offer supervised visit and exchange services and hope that your time spent in our program will be a pleasant and rewarding experience.

 Meals & Snacks

-When visits are scheduled over meal times, the Non-Custodial Party is responsible for supplying appropriate meals for the child/children.
-It is the responsibility of the Custodial Parent/Guardian to inform staff of the child/children’s regular meal times, types of food the child prefers or requires, or if there are any food allergies.
+When visits are scheduled over meal times, the Access Parent is responsible for supplying appropriate meals for the child/children.
+It is the responsibility of the Decision Making Parent/Guardian to inform staff of the child/children’s regular meal times, types of food the child prefers or requires, or if there are any food allergies.

 Nuts, peanut butter & peanut butter bi-products are NOT allowed in the Centre due to severe allergies.

-The Custodial Parent/Guardian is advised to contact staff with regards to any life sustaining medication that must be administered during the visits or exchanges.
-The Custodial Parent/Guardian must provide written consent allowing the Non-Custodial Party permission to administer the medication when necessary.
+The Decision Making Parent/Guardian is advised to contact staff with regards to any life sustaining medication that must be administered during the visits or exchanges.
+The Decision Making Parent/Guardian must provide written consent allowing the Access Parent permission to administer the medication when necessary.

 Staff will monitor all washroom visits in which children must be assisted.
 The washroom door is locked at all times unless a monitored washroom visit is taking place.